 Kenneth L. Waggoner - Chief Executive Officer, President, General Counsel and Chairman of the Board

-Kenneth L. Waggoner has almost four decades of experience in management, business, operations and law.
+Kenneth L. Waggoner serves as the Chief Executive Officer, President and General Counsel of PharmaCyte Biotech and is the Chairman of the Board.
+He has 45 years of experience in management, business, operations and law.
 Mr. Waggoner started his career as an attorney in private practice.
 Notably he was a senior partner with Brobeck, Phleger and Harrison, named one of the top two law firms worldwide that provide services to biotechnology clients including Chiron, Amgen, Biogen Idec, Sangamo, Ligand, DepoTech and many others.
-He was the Managing Partner of Brobeck's Los Angeles office.
-Mr. Waggoner was also a member of the Executive Committee for almost ten years and on the Policy Committee for numerous years managing Brobeck's worldwide operations with annual revenues in excess of $750,000,000.
-While at Brobeck, Mr. Waggoner was the Co-Chairman of Brobeck's world-wide Environmental Law Group.
+He was the Managing Partner of Brobeck’s Los Angeles office.
+Mr. Waggoner was also a member of the Executive Committee for almost ten years and on the Policy Committee for numerous years managing Brobeck’s worldwide operations with annual revenues more than $750,000,000.
+While at Brobeck, Mr. Waggoner was the Co-Chairman of Brobeck’s world-wide Environmental Law Group.